fdabl/Analyzing-CSSS/README.md

 # Analyzing Complex Collaborations
 This repository contains data about the annual Complex Systems Summer School from 2005 - 2018.
+The analysis code is in analysis.Rmd which compiles to an html page.
+You can view it by opening it with your browser.